-Becomes first global e-commerce company to offset 100% of shipping emissions
+Becomes first major online shopping destination to offset 100% of carbon emissions from shipping

 Etsy, the global marketplace for unique and creative goods, is committed to using the power of business to strengthen communities and empower people.
 As Etsy works to connect millions of buyers and sellers around the world and advances their mission of keeping commerce human, the company faces a unique set of challenges for managing carbon impacts and fostering responsible resource use.